OCD AND SUBSTANCE ABUSE

 People with OCD are often depicted as simply quirky or humorous in TV and movies.
 But OCD can be debilitating, and the fear and anxiety associated with their obsessions can lead people to use drugs and alcohol in order to escape their persistent, uncomfortable thoughts.
 OCD can also complicate treatment for substance use disorders, because intrusive thoughts can make it difficult to focus on individual and group therapy, a critical component in the healing process.

 That’s why it’s essential to choose a drug and alcohol rehab that offers OCD treatment alongside substance use treatment.
-Bluff has highly trained and experienced addiction medicine specialists, psychiatrists and licensed therapists who are dedicated to helping patients with OCD find the right medications to alleviate symptoms, understand how to avoid triggers, develop healthier coping skills to deal with stress and anxiety, and recover from drug and alcohol addiction.
+Bluff has highly trained and experienced addiction medicine specialists, psychiatric providers and licensed therapists who are dedicated to helping patients with OCD find the right medications to alleviate symptoms, understand how to avoid triggers, develop healthier coping skills to deal with stress and anxiety, and recover from drug and alcohol addiction.

 REQUEST A CONFIDENTIAL EVALUATION